 The governing body/proprietor expects that all staff will know and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff must, as a
+Staff must, as a minimum, have read and understand Part One of KCSiE.
+Governors/the proprietor will ensure that they have read and understand Parts One and Two of KCSiE.

-1 In maintained schools the governing body is responsible for ensuring their functions are exercised with a view to safeguarding and promoting the welfare of children in accordance with section 175 of the Education Act 2002, for pupil referral units it is the management committee, in independent schools, including academies and free schools this duty sits with the proprietor.
+&lt;sup>1 In maintained schools the governing body is responsible for ensuring their functions are exercised with a view to safeguarding and promoting the welfare of children in accordance with section 175 of the Education Act 2002, for pupil referral units it is the management committee, in independent schools, including academies and free schools this duty sits with the proprietor.
 References to the governing body throughout this policy framework includes management committees.